-So what is my skin's microbiome?
+So what is the skin's microbiome?

-When I talk about the microbiome, I'm talking about the good bacteria and microbes that live on your skin.
+When I talk about the microbiome, I'm talking about all of the good bacteria and microbes that live on your skin.
 Did you know that your skin is crawling with little microscopic creatures?
 And that they're helping to keep your skin balanced?
 Crazy, right?

 What is the skin barrier?

 The skin barrier is the layer of oil (sebum) that your skin produces naturally.
-It's where the good bacteria live, so it's essential to keep this protective layer of oil on your face.
+This is where the good bacteria live, so it's essential to keep this protective layer of oil on your face.
 (Yes, this is the opposite of what we learned about skincare growing up in the 1990s.)
 Science has come a long way in understanding the microbiome, even just over the past few years, so once and for all, please forget everything you think you know about oil being the enemy and ditch any product claiming to remove oil from your face.
 Oil is good.
 The oil IS the skin barrier.
 Healthy skin barrier = beautiful, healthy skin.

 Very important note: the skin barrier is acidic.
 Sometimes it's also called the "acid mantle."